OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 - To provide access to manage both the inbox and calendar on behalf of the mailbox owner, access must be configured through one of the following options.

-  - The mailbox owner can configure access through Outlook on Windows.
+  - The mailbox owner can configure access through classic Outlook on Windows.
 To learn more, see [Allow someone else to manage your mail and calendar](https://support.microsoft.com/office/41c40c04-3bd1-4d22-963a-28eafec25926).

   - An administrator can configure access through the Microsoft 365 admin center.
 To learn more, see [Give mailbox permissions to another Microsoft 365 user](/microsoft-365/admin/add-users/give-mailbox-permissions-to-another-user).